George Harper (British Army officer): Division commander

 HM King George V (front centre), with General Plumer (behind KGV), Lieutenant General Godley (on KGV's right) and Major General Harper (on KGV's left), inspecting men of the New Zealand Division about to entrain at Steenwerck, France, August 1916.

 In February 1915, after being promoted to the temporary rank of brigadier general, he succeeded W. R. B. Doran in command of the 17th Infantry Brigade, part of the 6th Division.
 Harper later briefly succeeded to Wilson's old job as director of military operations.
 In September 1915 he was promoted to temporary major general and became general officer commanding (GOC) of the 51st (Highland) Division which saw action during the Battle of the Somme the following year.

-Harper, promoted to the substantive rank of major general in January 1916, remained a favourite of Wilson, and throughout 1916, whilst Wilson commanded IV Corps, they would – as Andy Simpson puts it – regularly "meet, eat and criticise others".
+Harper, promoted to the substantive rank of major general in January 1916 "for distinguished service in the Field", remained a favourite of Wilson, and throughout 1916, whilst Wilson commanded IV Corps, they would – as Andy Simpson puts it – regularly "meet, eat and criticise others".
 He told Wilson (24 September 1916) that GHQ was out of touch with the troops and had no knowledge and no imagination.

 Harper's 51st Division took part in the Battle of the Ancre.
 He blamed the failure on the creeping barrage being too fast, causing his "impetuous" men to become caught up in their own barrage.